What is a rhetorical essay?

 Well-constructed body paragraphs are often referred to as mini-essays because they have a similar structure of thesis, evidence, and support.
 The body paragraphs in a rhetorical analysis essay will follow this pattern.
 Each should have a topic ...

-• How do I write a basic essay for my college-level classes?
+• How do I write a thesis statement for a rhetorical analysis?